clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/05_failed_transactions.md

 - Not enough approval
 - Not enough funds

-Therefore when the Caller script makes its periodic check for scheduled transactions it checks whether the subscriber has enough approval and funds.
+Therefore when the caller script makes its periodic check for scheduled transactions it checks whether the Subscriber has enough approval and funds.

-In order to avoid attacks on the contract the protocol must create expenses born by they subscriber that make failure costly enough that even a malicious user would want to avoid failing.
+In order to avoid attacks on the contract the protocol must create expenses born by the subscriber that make failure costly enough that even a malicious user would want to avoid failing.

 Lets see how this works based on different situations.